Square Root Of 130 Simplified

 Q2: Are there other methods to simplify square roots besides prime factorization?

 While prime factorization is the most systematic approach, you can sometimes simplify by recognizing perfect square factors directly.
-For example, you might notice that 72 is divisible by 36 (a perfect square), leading to the simplification 6√2.
+To give you an idea, you might notice that 72 is divisible by 36 (a perfect square), leading to the simplification 6√2.

 Q3: What if the number under the radical is negative?